-A more likely scenario for me is that my gun might be used to dispatch a poisonous snake or as an emergency signalling device should I become injured or disabled.
+A more likely scenario for me is that my gun might be used to dispatch a venomous snake or as an emergency signalling device should I become injured or disabled.

 I need a gun that is ultra-light, holds a reasonable amount of ammo, and is comfortable to carry.
 I don’t need a gun to instantly incapacitate grizzly bears or members of a meth abusing biker gang.

 The gun I’ve chosen for my backpacking trips is a Smith and Wesson model 317 .22 long rifle revolver.
 The gun holds eight shots, is essentially immune to cold or wet weather, and weighs 12 ounces when loaded.
 Carrying three spare Quick Strips loaded with 10 rounds each of CCI’s excellent Velocitor ammunition gives me 38 rounds of ammunition in a package that weighs about a pound.
 It’s ideal for my backpacking needs.